oVirt/ovirt-site/source/release/3.5/index.html.md

 DRAFT DRAFT DRAFT

-The oVirt Project is working on oVirt 3.5.0 Alpha release. oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.
+The oVirt development team is pleased to announce oVirt 3.5.0 Alpha release availability as of May 20th 2014. oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.

 To find out more about features which were added in previous oVirt releases, check out the [oVirt 3.4.1 release notes](oVirt 3.4.1 release notes), [oVirt 3.3.5 release notes](oVirt 3.3.5 release notes), [oVirt 3.2 release notes](oVirt 3.2 release notes) and [oVirt 3.1 release notes](oVirt 3.1 release notes).
 For a general overview of oVirt, read [ the oVirt 3.0 feature guide](oVirt 3.0 Feature Guide) and the [about oVirt](about oVirt) page.